ALL UAS operations within a 5 mile radius can be verified on the map here.

-Safety guidelines for recreational UAS
+Recreational operators must also read and comply with the: Safety guidelines for recreational UAS

-- Don’t fly an aircraft that weighs more than 55 lbs.
+- Don’t fly an aircraft that weighs more than 55 lbs

-- Stay clear of FAA temporary flight restrictions; fires, crimes scenes, sporting events
+- Never fly near or over FAA temporary flight restrictions; fires, crimes scenes, any emergency response effort, sporting events

-- Follow community-based safety guidelines developed by organizations such as the Academy of Model Aeronautics.
+- Follow community-based safety guidelines developed by organizations such as the Academy of Model Aeronautics

-- Check and follow all local laws and ordinances before flying over private property.
+- Check and follow all local laws and ordinances before flying over private property

 - Don’t be careless or reckless with your unmanned aircraft – you could be fined for endangering people or other aircraft